S-M-Stephy/data-engineer-journey/README.md

 ---

-## Goals
+## Day 3 📅 — CSV to SQLite ETL

+- 🗂️ Created a `books.csv` file with sample data
+- 📥 Extracted it using `pandas.read_csv`
+- 🧹 Transformed the column names for SQL-friendliness
+- 🧱 Loaded it into a local `books.db` using `sqlite3`
-- 🧹 Master ETL processes using Python and Pandas
+- 🔍 Queried the DB using Python (and Copilot!)

-- 📊 Use profiling tools like `pandas-profiling` to explore data
-- 🧠 Learn from hands-on issues and document everything along the way
+This was my first full ETL cycle — and I now understand how raw data turns into something queryable 💪

 ---

+## Goals 🎯

+- 🔄 Master real-world ETL pipelines using Python and Pandas
+- 🗃️ Load and manage data using relational databases like SQLite and PostgreSQL
+- 📊 Explore and profile datasets with tools like `pandas-profiling` and `ydata-profiling`
+- 🧠 Strengthen SQL skills (DDL, DML, Joins, Aggregations, Subqueries, and Window functions)
+- 🧰 Build and automate workflows using tools like Airflow
+- 🛢️ Understand data warehousing concepts and work with cloud platforms
+- 🧪 Test, debug, and optimize pipelines like a real data engineer
+- 📝 Document everything along the way to build a public portfolio
+- 💼 Become confident and job-ready for a backend or data engineering role

+---

-Stay tuned for more debug stories and learning breakthroughs!
+Stay tuned for more learning breakthroughs and fun debug moments!